-Digital has been imperative to the delivery of health, human service, and labor programs, allowing many innovations to be rolled out quickly post–COVID-19 while building the foundation for future initiatives.
+Digital has been imperative to the delivery of health, human service, and labour programmes, allowing many innovations to be rolled out quickly post–COVID-19 while building the foundation for future initiatives.

-HHS and labor agencies responded to the pandemic with the sort of rapid change we rarely see in government.
-They quickly rolled out a variety of large-scale digital innovations, such as telehealth services, telework for employees, and virtual court hearings.
-But the digital infrastructure, digital workforce, and citizen-facing connectivity that enabled these successes have implications far beyond the pandemic.
+HHS and labour agencies responded to the pandemic with the sort of rapid change we rarely see in government.
+They quickly rolled out a variety of large-scale digital innovations, such as telehealth services, telework for employees and virtual court hearings.
+But the digital infrastructure, digital workforce and citizen-facing connectivity that enabled these successes have implications far beyond the pandemic.
 They are paving the way for digital service delivery for years to come.

 Here we examine some examples of leading HHS agencies that redesigned their service delivery systems in response to the unprecedented public health and natural disasters of the past year, laying the groundwork for greater long-term resiliency.